Hurricanes Poua

 Hurricanes Poua are a New Zealand women's professional rugby union team based in Wellington, New Zealand that competes in the Super Rugby Aupiki competition.
+Hurricanes Poua cover the same catchment area as the Hurricanes including the Farah Palmer Cup teams of Hawke's Bay, Manawatū, and Wellington.

 History

 Team name

-On 7 February 2022, The Hurricanes revealed the new name of their women’s team – Hurricanes Poua.
+On 7 February 2022, The Hurricanes revealed the new name of their women's team – Hurricanes Poua.
 The new team identity was developed collaboratively by a select committee that included past and present Black Ferns.
-They drew from preexisting Māori narratives, the team’s identity has a connection to both the Hurricanes region and their people.
+They drew from preexisting Māori narratives, the team's identity has a connection to both the Hurricanes region and their people.
 The name Poua was derived from the Māori narrative of Ranginui (sky father) and Papatūānuku (earthmother).

 Super Rugby Aupiki announced

-New Zealand Rugby announced that an elite women’s competition, consisting of four teams, called Super Rugby Aupiki was confirmed for March 2022.
+New Zealand Rugby announced that an elite women's competition, consisting of four teams, called Super Rugby Aupiki was confirmed for March 2022.
 The competition would run for four weeks and the women would be paid for their participation.

 Inaugural squad and coaching team named

 Hurricanes Poua released a list of players that had signed for the inaugural Super Rugby Aupiki season.
 Wesley Clarke was appointed as Head Coach of Hurricanes Poua.
 Former Black Fern, Victoria Grant, and Manawatu Cyclones Head Coach, Fusi Feaunati, were named as his assistant coaches.
 Sarah Hirini was named to captain the side for their maiden season.